 Why not visit our pressure washer reviews to find out which ones we recommend?

-- Choose a pressure washer with variable jet nozzle settings as this will make it much safer to clean different parts of the car without causing any damage.
+- Choose a pressure washer with variable jet nozzle settings.
+This will make it much safer to clean different parts of the car without causing any damage.

-- Get a pressure washer with a nozzle attachment that allows you to change the direction of the spray - we used one that could be angled upwards to clean inside the wheel arches.
+- Get a pressure washer with a nozzle attachment that allows you to change the direction of the spray.
+An angled nozzle can direct water upwards so you can clean inside the wheel arches.

 - Try to find a washer with an attachable foamer bottle, as this is easier to use than a container that you have to carry around with you.